 25. Hawthorn:

 Isn’t it fascinating how there are different types of trees and how each one contributes to our use?
 Well, they not only provide material substances for use, but they are also homes to many exotic and common birds.
-They add colour to your environment and completes your beautiful ecosystem.
+They add colour to your environment and complete your beautiful ecosystem.
 They are the means of sustenance for the many tiny birds and other organisms.
 The different types of trees with pictures and names are only a minuscule of the different types of trees that exist in our ecosystem.

 We learn a new thing every day regarding nature!
 This article gives you a basic idea about the types of trees and how they are classified into different types.
 Trees provide several advantages to our human world, and it is our responsibility to protect them.
 Let us know how useful you found the article.